cedricviaccoz/warsonrplace/biggest_conflicts_description.md

 #### R/THE_DONALD: (they helped building and defending the flag according to the r/place atlas)
 SUBCOUNT : between 385’685 ([31.03.17 - 22h38:51](https://web.archive.org/web/20170331223851/https://www.reddit.com/r/The_Donald/)) and 387’242 ([04.04.17 - 00h12:02](https://web.archive.org/web/20170404001202/https://www.reddit.com/r/The_Donald/))

-AREA : 12116 pixels
+AREA : 12'116 pixels

 ### VS R/AINBOWROAD :

 SUBCOUNT : Created on the 31st of March, at the end of the experiment, had surpassed 5000 subscribers ([source](http://redditmetrics.com/r/ainbowroad))

-AREA : 87371.5 pixels
+AREA : 87'342 pixels

 Interesting as both subreddit emerged from the canvas itself.
 The conflict came largely from the last day of r/place, where the american flag got destroyed by the void, and the rainbow road which was adjacent, took just the newly « blank » place to expand on it (comes from r/ainbowroad philosophy of filling every empty places of the canvas with the rainbow (need source for that)).
 Once AFIP got back on its feet, it reinstalled the flag at the center of the canvas.

-__Reason of conflict__ : Expansion (rainbow road expanding because it was close to it) && contextual (rainbow road took the place to avoid the void keep on expanding)
+__Reason of conflict__ : Revenge of both Expansion (rainbow road expanding because it was close to it) and contextual (rainbow road took the place to avoid the void keep on expanding)

 ### VS R/THEFARLEFTSIDE

 SUBCOUNT : Created on the 31st of March, at the end of the experiment, had surpassed 1000 subscribers ([source](http://redditmetrics.com/r/TheFarLeftSide))

-AREA : 1091.5 pixels
+AREA : 3'256 pixels

 The "far left side", which also stemmed from the canva, is, as its name imply, a zone located on the far left side.
 However the name also stands for the political orientation, as people of this community are united under ideologies coming from the far left side of the political spectrum (the place they occupied on the canvas is known for having the communist emblem "the hammer and sickle" in yellow above a red background).
 According to the table above, they have been attacked by the communities build around the american flag.
 This conflict might come from the political opposition between this community and r/the_donald, who is famous for hosting many reddit users with far-right ideologies.
 Even without the implication of r/the_donald, it is reasonable to think that the average american patriotist would be again such a community, as the country has historically always been opposed to communism.